ceph-dovecot/dovecot-ceph-plugin/README.md

 * `LAYOUT` : specifies the directory layout to use:
   * `fs`: **The default used by rbox**
   * `index`: Uses mailbox GUIDs as the directory names.
 The mapping between mailbox names and GUIDs exists in dovecot.list.index* files.
-  * `Maildir++`: not tested
-* `MAILBOXDIR` : specifies directory name under which all mailbox directories are stored.
-With rbox like with dbox formats the default is "mailboxes/".
-* `DIRNAME` : specifies the directory name used for mailbox directories, or in the case of mbox specifies the mailbox message file name.
+* `DIRNAME` : specifies the directory name used in mailbox directories to store the mailbox files.
 With rbox the default is "rbox-Mails/".
-Note that this directory is used only for the mail directory and the alt directory, not for index/control directories (but see below).
+Note that this directory is used only for the mail directory not for index/control directories (but see below).
 * `ALT` : specifies the Alternate storage path for dbox formats. **Not yet supported for rbox.**

 All Dovecot [variables](https://wiki2.dovecot.org/Variables) for _mail_location_ can be applied.